mrpekr/cam-recorder/README.md

 | then run exe.bat if you want to convert it to an exe 				|
 | Done! 				|

+### Disclaimer
+* ` Made For Educational purposes I or Rdimo are not responsible for any missuse of this Project`

 ##### Original by: https://github.com/Rdimo/ | I only Edited/added some stuff + fixed few #####